We have been reevaluating our investment in Juventus Football Club S.p.A. The original thesis had the following arguments:

 |Coefficients||Standard Error||t Stat||P-value|

-From the regression results in can be predicted that with an increase in revenue (above €140 m) of 1 m cost increases by €0.57 m with a relatively good probability.
+From the regression results, it can be predicted that with an increase in revenue (above €140 m) of 1 m cost increases by €0.57 m with a relatively good probability.

-In my model I assumed that the additional variable unit cost of the augmented revenue from the new stadium would be 1/4th of current unit costs.
+In our model, we assumed that the additional variable unit cost of the augmented revenue from the new stadium would be 1/4th of current unit costs.
 As shown below the results of the valuation model was a price per share of €2.31, with 85% of the value coming from the new stadium.
 Although this would indicate a margin of safety of 59%, the large share of implied value coming from the new stadium is a big uncertainty.

 A new risk factor emerges: Liquidity

 Juve reported a very negative first half of the 2011 book year, posting a loss of €37.7 m.
 Compared to revenues of €125 m and €85.7 m in operating cost in the first half of last year, revenue came in at €88.8 m and costs were a staggering €100 m.

 If we look at last year, operating margins were higher during the first half, so the losses are not likely to correct in the second half.
 Judging by this fact, I would estimate a total loss around €60 m for the year.
 Were that to occur, 60% of shareholders equity would be wiped out of the balance sheet in one year.

 In addition to that, it is almost certain that Juve will have to invest in the new players (or buy players’ contracts that are currently on loan) for next season.
 With the club already in a negative cash position, the funding of new acquisitions is a concern.
 I would, therefore, regard it as highly probable that the club will need to raise additional equity.

 Shareholders equity currently stands at €51 m with about 201.5 m shares outstanding.
 A conservative estimate of a €20 m loss for the second half of the year would bring shareholders equity down to €30 m.